-If a notification letter is returned to the PHA with no forwarding address, the family will be removed from the waiting list.
-A notice of denial (see Chapter 3) will be sent to the family's address of record, as well as to any known alternate address.
+If a notification letter is returned to the PHA with no forwarding address, the family will be removed from the waiting list, without further notice.

 4-III.E.
 THE APPLICATION INTERVIEW

 HUD recommends that the PHA obtain the information and documentation needed to make an eligibility determination though a face-to-face interview with a PHA representative [HCV GB, pg.
 4-16].
 Being invited to attend an interview does not constitute admission to the program.